 Because public colleges are subsidized by state governments, the cost of attendance for in-state residents is lower.
-The tuition and mandatory fees for a Michigan resident at Michigan State University are $25,590, and they're $51,402 for an out-of-state student.
+The tuition for a Michigan resident at Michigan State University is $14,850, and it’s $40,662 for an out-of-state student.

-At Northwestern, the lone private college in the Big Ten, tuition and fees are $83,838 annually.
+At Northwestern, the lone private college in the Big Ten, tuition is $63,468 annually.
 However, Northwestern does meet 100% of demonstrated financial need and provides generous financial aid packages.

 While there are many advantages of attending a Big Ten school, there are some potential disadvantages.

 Because Big Ten schools are all state schools (with the exception of Northwestern), the majority of students are in-state residents.
 At private colleges, you can usually meet a greater percentage of out-of-state and international students.
 At private colleges, the cost of attendance is the same for in-state and out-of-state students, and many private colleges emphasize geographic diversity in their admissions and recruiting.
 For example, at Rutgers, 82% of students are from New Jersey.
 Meanwhile, at Princeton, a private Ivy League school also in New Jersey, only about 16% of students are from New Jersey.